Kong/developer.konghq.com/app/_tutorials/add-rate-limiting-for-a-consumer-with-kong-gateway.md

 tldr:
     q: How do I add Rate Limiting to a consumer with Kong Gateway?
-    a: Install the Rate Limiting plugin and enable it for the consumer.
+    a: Make sure you have enabled an authentication plugin and created a consumer with credentials, then enable the <a href="/plugins/rate-limiting/reference">Rate Limiting plugin</a> for that consumer.

 tools:
     - deck